Cli212/Lightweight-Language-Models-to-Generate/README.md

 # Lightweight-Language-Models-to-Generate

+## Data

-First, put the preprocessed data in directory [data](./data), and use [this notebook](./data/remove_empty_and_duplicate_questions.ipynb) to remove the empty and duplicate lines from the processed data.
+Download the [data](https://www.kaggle.com/thoughtvector/customer-support-on-twitter).
+Use [this script](./preprocess.ipynb) to preprocess the data and save the results.
+After the preprocessing, [this notebook](./data/remove_empty_and_duplicate_questions.ipynb) can be used to remove the empty and duplicate lines from the processed data.

+## Train and Test

+Assume we put the preprocessed data in directory [data](./data).

 To train the model: